emtelgen/ccf23-testing/docs/exercises/exercise_create_storage_account.md

   * An Azure Account with valid subscription
   * A Resource group

-*All members of the current Cloud Computing Fellowship cohort have these things*
+*All members of the current Cloud Computing Fellowship cohort have these things.*

 ## Creating a storage account step-by-step.